 4. Click “Check Admission Status”.

-5. Print admission letter (if admitted).
+5. Print the admission letter (if admitted).

-How To Check NOUN Admission Status On JAMB CAPS
+How to Check NOUN Admission Status on JAMB CAPS

-1. Visit the JAMB Portal
+1. Visit https://efacility.jamb.gov.ng/

 2. First, log in to your JAMB profile using your username and password.